Back to Blogging: Refreshing the Site and Commitment

 Regular Posting Schedule

-I am committing to more regular blog posts.
-Rather than setting an unrealistic target that I will inevitably miss, I am aiming for consistency over frequency.
+I am committing to more regular blog posts rather than laying the site fallow for over a year.
+Rather than setting an unrealistic target that I will most likely miss, I am aiming for consistency over frequency.
 The goal is to write when I have something worth sharing, but to make the time to actually write it down rather than letting it slip away.

 Updating Old Content

 Looking back through the blog, there are several posts that could benefit from updates.
-Azure moves quickly, and what was accurate two years ago might not be the best practice today.
-To help readers identify which content is fresh, I am adding a lastmod field to updated posts.
-This will show when posts have been significantly revised, helping readers understand if they are looking at current information.
+Azure updates constantly, and what was correct two years ago might not be the recommended practice today.
+To identify which content is fresher, with the help of GitHub Copilot I am adding a lastmod field to updated posts.
+This will show when posts have been significantly revised, hopefully helping people understand how recent the information is.

 Streamlining Tags

-Currently, the site’s tagging system has grown organically, which is a polite way of saying it has become a bit of a mess.
-Some posts are over-tagged, others under-tagged, and there is inconsistency in how tags are applied.
-I will be working through the existing content to streamline the tags, making it easier for readers to find related content and for me to maintain consistency going forward.
+Currently, the site’s tagging system has grown organically, which is a nice way of saying it’s a bit of a mess.
+I will be working through the existing content to streamline the tags, making it easier for me to find related content and to maintain consistency going forward.

 There is no shortage of content ideas.
 Some areas I am planning to write about include:

-• Azure Kubernetes Service: Best practices, policy management, and real-world gotchas
+• Kubernetes and AKS: Best practices, policy management, and general updates.

 • DevOps Practices: Pipelines, approval gates, and deployment strategies